 The prognosis of air leak or air leak syndrome is dependent on several factors, including:

-All the listed factors increase the risk of persistence of air leak.
+All the listed factors increase the risk of persistence of an air leak.